AngryMitch/Spotify_Backgrounds/README.md

 4. **Set as Desktop Background**

-   After the script completes, you will find the generated background image in the `output` directory.
+   After the script completes, you will find the generated background image in the `OUTPUT_DIR` directory within the project.
 Set it as your desktop wallpaper through your system settings.

 ## Troubleshooting